- First and last name

 - Historical figures

-As the child approaches early childhood, his world expands greatly.
+As the child approaches early childhood, their world expands greatly.
 The child becomes more independent and has a need for interaction beyond the immediate family.
-The interactions between the child and his family will shape how he interacts with the world around him.
+The interactions between the child and his family will shape how they interacts with the world around them.

-During this stage children learn how to ride a tricycle, show awareness of gender identity, help to dress and undress himself, cut with scissors, play with other children, recall part of a story, and sing a song.
-3 and year olds are silly and tend to laugh loudly.
+During this stage children learn how to ride a tricycle, show awareness of gender identity, help to dress, and undress, cut with scissors, play with other children, recall part of a story, and sing a song.
+3 and year old are silly and tend to laugh loudly.